 Kids & Technology: Top Parenting Tips

 You don’t have to look far for stories about the dangers of excessive screen time.
 Obesity and depression are too common in young people, and with advances in technology, cell phone use continues to rise.
 Parents can feel like they’ve lost control over their child’s screen time, but with the addition of the following boundaries and guidelines, screen time limits can be effective in decreasing the negative effects of technology on children and teenagers.

 Infants to Toddlers

 New parents deserve a much-needed break now and then, but using a screen as a babysitter is damaging to children at this important developmental stage.
 The World Health Organization (WHO) and the American Academy of Pediatric Association both released technology guidelines for young children in 2016 that focused on the importance of increasing activity in infants, babies, and toddlers.

 While it’s better to focus on face-to-face interactions, children at this age enjoy musical programs.
-As children reach different stages of their development, parents can take the time to work with their child on tummy time, crawling, standing, and the beginning stages of walking while watching and listening to active programs that engage the child.
+As children reach different childhood development stages, parents can take the time to work with their child on tummy time, crawling, standing, and the beginning stages of walking while watching and listening to active programs that engage the child.

 Parents can also take this time to watch programs with their children and explain what’s happening and how their children can relate what they see to real life.